EvilPlankton/data-leaf/README.md

   - The Data Leaf URL can be embedded into Excel, Google Sheets, Libre Office, etc.
   - Multiple output formats JSON, CSV, HTML table, and XML
   - Lightweight interface
-  - Supports Postgres and MySQL targets
+  - Supports PostgreSQL, MySQL, SQLite, MariaDB and MSSQL target databases
   - Individual user accounts
   - Duplicate & Edit Leaf definitions for quick customization
   - The Data Leaf URL contains only the domain name and ID of the Leaf definition